 During a career that spanned a half-century, Forester received numerous honors, including the Literacy Award from the Texas State Reading Association, the Service Award from the Alamo Reading Council, and the Elva Knight Award for Research in Early Literacy from the International Reading Association.

-Now retired, Forester continues her contributions to Northside by working with retired teachers and the Northside School Museum Association.
+Forester continued her contributions to Northside by working with retired teachers and the Northside School Museum Association until her death on Dec.
+1, 2016.